isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 communication.
 Also, even if the relay has the necessary support, it is often not flexible enough to send and receive additional RADIUS attributes.
 As such, the alternative looks more appealing: to extend the DHCP server to talk to RADIUS directly.
-That is the goal this library intends to fulfill.
+That is the goal of this library.

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.

-The major feature of this hooks library is the ability to use RADIUS authorization.
+The major feature of this hook library is the ability to use RADIUS authorization.
 When a DHCP packet is received, the Kea server sends an Access-Request to the RADIUS server and waits for a response.
 The server then sends back either an Access-Accept with specific client attributes, or an Access-Reject.
-There are two cases supported here: first, the Access-Accept includes a Framed-IP-Address (for DHCPv4) or Framed-IPv6-Address (for DHCPv6), which will be interpreted by Kea as an instruction to assign that specified IPv4 or IPv6 address.
+There are two cases supported here: first, the Access-Accept includes a Framed-IP-Address (for DHCPv4) or Framed-IPv6-Address (for DHCPv6), which is interpreted by Kea as an instruction to assign that specified IPv4 or IPv6 address.
 This effectively means RADIUS can act as an address-reservation database.

-The second case supported is the ability to assign clients to specific pools based on a RADIUS response.
+The second supported case is the ability to assign clients to specific pools based on a RADIUS response.
 In this case, the RADIUS server sends back an Access-Accept with a Framed-Pool (IPv4) or Framed-IPv6-Pool (IPv6).
 In both cases, Kea interprets those attributes as client